blitline-dev/blitline-dev.github.io/articles/s3_destination.md

 ### Setting your AWS Canonical ID

-It is VERY important that you set your AWS Canonical ID on your Blitline.com account.
+It is VERY important that you set your AWS Canonical ID on your Blitline.com account if you are going to let Blitline push images to your bucket.
 You can set the Canonical ID by logging in to Blitline.com, and locating it on the logged in homepage.

 ---